Take Action and Slow Climate Change

 To calculate your carbon offset, we use internationally recognized methodologies to determine the emissions that your project will reduce.
 Once generated, all carbon offsets also undergo third-party certification to ensure that they truly occurred.
 For details, visit our certifications and project performance pages.

-Reducing your carbon footprint with Native carbon offsets is simple:
+Offsetting your carbon footprint with Native is simple:

 - Calculate your carbon footprint